-Besides being an international metropolis and home of nearly two million inhabitants, you could call Vienna the capital of Central Europe forming a geographical quadrangle with four other important capitals: Berlin to the north, Paris to the west and Rome to the south.
+Besides being an international metropolis and home of nearly two million inhabitants, you could call Vienna the capital of Central Europe forming a geographical quadrangle with three other important capitals: Berlin to the north, Paris to the west, and Rome to the south.
 Vienna is one of the cities in the world to host UN organizations and you can find two World Heritage sites inside the city limits and three more close by.

 2000 years of history and culture blend in with state-of-the-art infrastructure and technology as well as contemporary art and architecture.
 Mercer’s 2019 Quality of Living Survey awarded "top spot" to the Austrian capital for the tenth year in succession.
 Criteria include the political, social and economic climate, education and infrastructure facilities including public transportation, leisure facilities such as restaurants, theatres, cinemas, sports facilities, environmental factors including green space, air quality, etc.

 Founded as a Roman border town, Vienna had been the center of a massive empire including the areas of today's Czech Republic, Slovakia, Hungary, the former Yugoslavia and parts of Italy called the Austrian - Hungarian Monarchy until the end of the first world war in 1918.

 Under the (practically) last emperor Kaiser Franz Josef I. who reigned for 68 (!) years in the "Hofburg" and in "Schönbrunn" the "Ringstrasse" was built, the famous boulevard with its magnificent buildings like the Opera House, the parliament, the prominent museums, the Town Hall, etc. His stunningly beautiful wife Elisabeth, called "Sisi" and their love story became legendary.
 After World War II, when Vienna was half destroyed, an incomparable restoration of this city began.
 The fall of the Iron Curtain (in 1989), which ran only about 100km east of Vienna, gave the development another substantial boost and put the city finally back into the center of Europe.

 Music and Arts